-- to protect the United States from terrorist attack - to protect the United States against foreign intelligence operations and espionage - to protect the United States against cyber-based attacks and hightechnology crimes - to combat public corruption at all levels - to protect civil rights - to combat transnational/national criminal organisations and enterprises - to combat major white-collar crime - to combat significant violent crime.
+- Protect the United States from terrorist attack - Protect the United States against foreign intelligence operations and espionage - Protect the United States against cyber-based attacks and high-technology crimes - Combat public corruption at all levels - Protect civil rights - Combat transnational/national criminal organizations and enterprises - Combat major white-collar crime - Combat significant violent crime

 Generally speaking, the FBI gets involved when there are threats to national security or matters beyond the scope of local or state law enforcement agencies, investigates and enforces matters involving federal criminal law.
 Protecting the United States from terrorist attacks is the FBI's number one priority.
-The Bureau works closely with its partners to neutralise terrorist cells, to help dismantle extremist networks worldwide, and to cut off financing and other forms of support provided to foreign terrorist organisations.
+The Bureau works closely with its partners to neutralize terrorist cells, to help dismantle extremist networks worldwide, and to cut off financing and other forms of support provided to foreign terrorist organizations.